miloserdev/openbmc/poky/documentation/kernel-dev/common.rst

       (i.e. ``poky``) have been cloned using Git and the local repository is named "poky".

-#. *Prepare Your local.conf File:* By default, the :term:`MACHINE` variable is
+2. *Prepare Your local.conf File:* By default, the :term:`MACHINE` variable is set to
-   set to "qemux86-64", which is fine if you are building for the QEMU emulator in 64-bit mode.
-However, if you are not, you need to set the :term:`MACHINE` variable appropriately in your ``conf/local.conf`` file found in the :term:`Build Directory` (i.e.  ``poky/build`` in this example).
+   "qemux86-64", which is fine if you are building for the QEMU emulator in 64-bit mode.
+However, if you are not, you need to set the ``MACHINE`` variable appropriately in your ``conf/local.conf`` file found in the
+   :term:`Build Directory` (i.e.
+   ``~/poky/build`` in this example).

    Also, since you are preparing to work on the kernel image, you need to set the